QRXqrx/poco-oopsla25-major/README.md

    cd magma-poco/tools/captain
    ./run.sh
    ```
 5. By default, the experimental scripts utilize all CPU cores for fuzzing.
 You can now let the experiments run for several hours to complete.
+If you want to obtain quick results, you can modify `magma-poco/tools/captain` by setting `TIMEOUT` as `1m`.

 ## 4 Step-by-Step Instructions